nxp-imx/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_Home_Assistant.md

 ## FAQ

-### What to do if the download fails or the download speed of the Docker image is very slow?
+### What to do if the download fails or the download speed of the Docker image is slow?

 The download failure or slow download speed may be caused by network issues.
-Please use the following commands to set the proxies for the Docker service.
+Use the following commands to set the proxies for the Docker service.
 Then retry to download and deploy the Docker image again.

     $ mkdir /etc/systemd/system/docker.service.d
     $ vi /etc/systemd/system/docker.service.d/http-proxy.conf